KarlNosworthy/freeagent_client/README.md

 ```java
 List<FreeAgentContact> contacts = freeAgentClient.getContacts(ContactViewType.ActiveProjects);
 ```
-To show only contacts that have been hidden and sort by their creation dates in ascending order;
+To show only contacts that have been hidden and sort by their creation dates in ascending order
 ```java
 List<FreeAgentContact> contacts = freeAgentClient.getContacts(ContactViewType.Hidden,
                                                                        ContactSortOrderType.CreatedAtAscending);